 The Maximum Fume Exposure GuidelineTM (MFEG)TM is a guideline limit for total welding fume exposure for a specific consumable product which may be used by employers to manage worker exposure to welding fume where that product is used.
 The MFEGTM is an estimate of the level of total welding fume exposure for a given product above which the exposure limit for one of the fume constituents may be exceeded.
 The exposure limits referenced are the American Conference of Governmental Industrial Hygienists (ACGIH) Threshold Limit Value (TLV®) and the U.S. OSHA Permissible Exposure Limit (PEL) whichever limit is lower.
-The MFEGTM never exceeds 5 mg/m3 which is the maximum recommended exposure limit for total welding fume.
 The MFEGTM is intended to serve as a general guideline to assist in the management of workplace exposure to welding fume and does not replace the regular measurement and analysis of worker exposure to individual welding fume constituents.

 The Maximum Dust Exposure GuidelineTM (MDEG)TM is provided to assist with the management of workplace exposures where granular solid welding products or other materials are being utilized.
 It is derived from relevant compositional data and estimates the lowest level of total airborne dust exposure, for a given product, at which some specific constituent might potentially exceed its individual exposure limit.
 The specific exposure limits referenced are the American Conference of Governmental Industrial Hygienists (ACGIH) Threshold Limit Value (TLV®) and the U. S. OSHA Permissible Exposure Limit (PEL), which ever value is the lowest.
-The MDEGTM is never greater than 10 mg/m3 as this is the airborne exposure guideline for total particulate (total dust).
+The MDEGTM is never greater than 10 mg/m as this is the airborne exposure guideline for total particulate (total dust).
 The MDEGTM is intended to serve as a general guideline to assist in the management of workplace exposure and does not replace the regular measurement and analysis of worker exposure to individual airborne dust constituents.